thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ibmcloud cr build -f Dockerfile.nojava --tag $REGISTRY/$REGISTRY_NAMESPACE/articles:1 .
 ```

-To deploy the container images to Kubernetes, we use the needed the yaml configuration files with the **kubectl apply** command.
+To deploy the container images to Kubernetes, we use to apply the needed yaml configuration files to Kubernetes, with the **kubectl apply** command.

 * Sample command: